uwe-app/app/template/common/site/index.md

 ## {{title}}

-Welcome to your new website.
+Welcome to your new website, time to create some content!

 ## Data